bebocoding/micrograd/README.md

 # Example usage
-below is an simple example showing different operations that can be done:
+below is a simple example showing different operations that can be done:
 ```python
 from micrograd.engine import Value